OBiLab/VarCall2015/day2/d2t1_dataQC.md

 **NOTE: Please be aware of spaces between text in commands as they are important!**

 At certain points during this practical questions will be asked and a blank space left for you to fill in your answers.
-Questions are written in green text.

 ## Step1: Copy and check the data files

 The data we will be using today comes from a [publication](http://goo.gl/dcKbB) where they used next generation sequencing to investigate population genetics of *Vibrio cholera*, following a cholera outbreak in the aftermath of the Haitian earthquake in 2010.
 The accession number for the complete data set is SRA039806, with the paired end data files having the accession number SRR308665.